 Indoor keypads model JA-81F (wireless) or JA-81E (wired) can be used to operate and program the system.
-Both keypad types provide the same functionality:
+Both keypad types provide the same functionality.
+There also can be connected the JA-80H outdoor keypad via the WJ-80 interface - see the manual for more info.

-7.1.1 Keypad indicators:
+Keypad indicators: